SportsCenter: 2020s

 On March 11, 2020, the NBA announced that it would suspend the 2019–20 NBA season indefinitely following the conclusion of that night's games as a result of Rudy Gobert testing positive for COVID-19 before a game between the Utah Jazz and the Oklahoma City Thunder at Chesapeake Energy Arena in Oklahoma City, which caused the game to be initially postponed.
 The following day, all of the other major sports leagues followed suit in suspending their seasons for an indefinite period in order to combat the COVID-19 pandemic, and several major college basketball tournaments were also canceled after plans to initially play the games without an audience fell through.
 After the cancellations were announced, ESPN aired a special edition of the program chronicling the effects of the pandemic and its impact on sporting events and the athletes' reactions to the pandemic via social media.

 As a result of the pandemic, ESPN significantly reduced the production of SportsCenter, which at the time aired live three times each weekday (noon, 6:00 and 11:00 p.m., all times Eastern) and twice each on Saturday and Sunday.

 Beginning with the weekend of September 12, 2020, and also, the week of September 14, 2020, SportsCenter:AM returned to its regularly scheduled daily 7:00 a.m.
 ET time slot.
 On weekdays, the first hour of the show is now aired on ESPN from 7–8 a.m.
 ET, with the remaining two hours on ESPN2 from 8–10 a.m.
 ET.
 On weekends, ESPN airs a two-hour block of the show from 7–9 a.m.
 ET.

 On August 29, 2022, SportsCenter debuted a newly revamped Studio X, complete with a larger LED video wall, new LED monitors and a bigger news desk to accommodate in-studio guests.
 Studio X underwent a second revamp the following summer and on September 7, 2023 (coincidentally the 44th anniversary of ESPN's launch), SportsCenter returned to the main news desk in the same studio, starting with that day's inaugural 2pm ET edition (which replaced the noon ET edition; that time slot has since been filled by The Pat McAfee Show).

-In February 2025, ESPN announced a new version of SportsCenter, SC+, which will air exclusively on Disney+.

-On May 19, 2025 SportsCenter aired its final show from Los Angeles, anchored by Linda Cohn and Stan Verrett.
-Cohn's predecessor, Neil Everett, made a special appearance on the final Los Angeles edition, which ended production after 16 years.

-"SportsCenter: 50 States in 50 Days" returned for its 20th anniversary on June 27, 2025.

-There has not been any changes to the air time of the show since March 2023.